 I can do all things through Christ who strengthens me (Phil.
 4.13).

 God made us as emotional beings.
 Our emotions are real and we can’t turn them off and on like a faucet.
-We can’t will them to change if we just try hard enough.
+We can’t will them to change by trying hard enough.
 But what we can do is stop letting them lead our thoughts, words, and actions.
 Instead, we can decide to live by the principles of God, in spite of our feelings.
 The amazing thing is that when we do, our emotions will often get in line.

 Today’s Other Readings: